goauthentik/authentik/website/docs/add-secure-apps/flows-stages/stages/identification/index.md

 ## Captcha stage

-To run a captcha in the background while the user is inputting their identification, a Captcha stage can be selected here.
+To run a captcha in the background while the user is entering their identification, a Captcha stage can be selected here.
 If a Captcha stage is selected in the Identification stage, the Captcha stage should not be bound to the flow.

 ## Enrollment/Recovery Flow